Growth of a population of bacteria in a dynamical hostile environment: A growth model in dynamical hostile environment

 Starting from the initial configuration $x\in\{0,1,2\}^{\Zd}$, we define the Markov chain $(\eta^x_n)_{n \ge 0}$ taking its values in $\{0,1,2\}^{\Zd}$ by

 where $f: \{0,1,2\}^{\Zd} \times \tilde{\Omega} \to \{0,1,2\}^{\Zd}$ is defined as follows:

 Note that type 2 particles do not see type 1 particles in their evolution, which explains why type 2 particles are assimilated to an environment.
-For two disjoint subsets $E_1,E_2$ of $\Zd$, we also use the notation $\eta^{E_1,E_2}_n=\eta^{\1_{E_1}+2\1_{E_2}}_n$.
+Considering two disjoint subsets $E_1,E_2$ of $\Zd$ that represent the initial sets occupied by type $1$ and type $2$ particles, we also use the notation $\eta^{E_1,E_2}_n=\eta^{\1_{E_1}+2\1_{E_2}}_n$.
 We denote by $\eta^{E_1,E_2}_{1,n}$ (\resp $\eta^{E_2}_{2,n}$) the set of sites occupied by type 1 particles (\resp by type~2 particles) at time $n$, and we consider the evolution of the bacteria population $(\eta^{\{0\},\varnothing}_{1,n})_{n \ge 0}$: can this process survive ?
 Does it grow linearly when it survives ?
-We naturally introduce the following extinction time and reaching times:
+We naturally introduce the following extinction time and hitting times:

 Note that $\alpha \mapsto \P_{p,q,\alpha}(\tau_1^{E_1,E_2}=+\infty)$ is non-increasing and exhibits a phase transition.
 We first prove that this phase transition does not depend on the initial configuration $E_2$ of the environment: \begin{theorem} For every $p>\pcdir(d+1)$ and every $q<\pcdir(d+1)$,